Photo: Kenzhar Sharap

 Take a black trash bag and go around the home, throwing out anything that can’t be sold or donated elsewhere.

 Finally, one of the most important steps in the pregnancy process is packing the hospital bag.
 This is best to do it a few weeks before the due date, perhaps even a month or so before just to be safe.
-This has everything the baby and parents may need for the first 24-48 hours post-labor.
+This bag should have everything the baby and parents may need for the first 24-48 hours post-labor.

 Create a checklist and go through everything that’s needed.
 Look online for inspiration on what should be in the bag itself.
 Double-check everything is in there and have it close by for when it’s needed.
 It’ll be something that’s highly appreciated when labor begins as it’s not ideal for panicking pack!